How to Improve Credit Score

 The credit score is a 3-digit numeric value, ranging from 300-900 points.
 It is a number that the lender considers before determining the status of your loan application.
 In India, entities like the Credit Information Bureau India Limited (CIBIL) and major banks pool together data about every consumer’s credit history to access your financial behaviour – the number of bank accounts you have, how you manage your payments and more.
 Upon crunching these variables, CIBIL assigns each account holder a credit score that reflects your credit repayment behaviour – whether you have repaid your previous and current loans and credit card bills on time.
 As lenders, it helps us assess your creditworthiness and determine the loan amounts you can get.

-The higher the credit score, the better are your chances of getting a high-amount loan at lower interest rates.
+The higher the credit score, the better are your chances of getting a high-amount personal loan, home loan, etc. at lower interest rates.
 The credit score ranges from 300-900.
 While scores above 600 may make you eligible for a loan, those above 750 can help you get an attractive deal that is also budget-friendly.
 Ensuring you improve your credit scores before applying for a loan improves the chances of it being disbursed successfully.

 How to Improve Credit Scores?